By Melissa O'Brien

 The 2022 Flower Show will once again be held outdoors in FDR Park in June when visitors will experience outdoor gardens at the peak of seasonal perfection and beauty.
 “Our responses from our constituents were all asking for more and more blooming flowers in gardens to create that WOW factor that is so synonymous with our Philadelphia Flower Show.
 So that’s what it’s going to be: ‘In Full Bloom,’" says Helen Horstmann, PHS board member and Chair of the Flower Show and Events Committee.

 The theme promises that this year’s Show will be filled with color and many different varieties of flowers.
 Each designer will bring to life their interpretation of how gardening and horticulture are the greatest forms of therapy.
-There will be an eclectic mix of designers from Philadelphia and overseas, including the most female designers the Show has ever featured in one year.
+There will be an eclectic mix of designers from Philadelphia and overseas, including the most women designers the Show has ever featured in one year.
 Susan Cohan, who was named The Designer of the Year by the Association of Professional Landscape Designers in 2021, and Martha Schwartz, a Philly native who was recently named on the 2021 Forbes 50 0ver 50 list, are just a few to look forward to.